Associate Professor Nhung Nghiem

 About

 Nhung is Associate Professor of Health Economics in the Department of Genome Sciences, John Curtin School of Medical Research.
-Her research focus is on economic evaluation and modelling for clinical trials.
-She joined the Clinical Hub for Interventional Research (CHOIR), Australian National University in 2023.
+She leads Health Economics and Modelling alongside national and international clinical trials at the Clinical Hub for Interventional Research (CHOIR).
 She previously worked at the University of Otago|Ōtākou Whakaihu Waka, Wellington, New Zealand and currently holds the title of Honorary Associate Professor.

 She is a health economist with interdisciplinary expertise in modelling and data science.
 Nhung is internationally recognised for her work on modelling public health interventions and has a growing research profile in machine learning in healthcare.
 She led a prestigious Marsden Fast Start project funded by the Royal Society of New Zealand and has contributed to securing over $21 million in competitive research funding, including a $5 million NHMRC grant as a Chief Investigator.
 She has served on Scientific Panels for Grant Assessment of the New Zealand Health Research Council and the NHMRC.